Veterinary Medicine

 None required.

-All applicants for Veterinary Medicine for 2025 entry are required to take the Engineering and Science Admissions Test (ESAT) at an authorised assessment centre.
+All applicants for Veterinary Medicine are required to take the Engineering and Science Admissions Test (ESAT) at an authorised assessment centre.
 You must register in advance for this test.

 Please see the University’s admissions test page for more information.